-Using volunteers to perform tasks or jobs that might otherwise be done by paid staff (often called job substitution) should only be part of an overall strategy for reducing costs during hard times.
-Here are some tips for doing it right:
+It is very tempting in tough times to cut paid staff positions and turn those positions into volunteer ones.
+Using volunteers to perform tasks or jobs that might otherwise be done by paid staff—often called job substitution—should only be part of an overall strategy for reducing costs during hard times.

-However, when there is natural attrition or a general reorganization, use that opportunity to rethink how your organization is set up, and how you might reconfigure jobs so that some duties could be done by volunteers.
+However, when there is natural attrition or a general reorganization, use that opportunity to rethink how your organization is set up.
+Think about how you might reconfigure jobs so that some duties could be done by volunteers.

+Some organizations may opt to limit the hours they are open to the public to five per day (10 a.m.- 3 p.m.) and use volunteers to handle the front desk.
+They have a different volunteer each day.
+That volunteer answers the phone, greets visitors, and performs an assortment of well-defined and documented clerical duties.
 At the end of the day, the volunteer uses a form to summarize the important things that occurred that day and any problems that may need to be resolved by the following day's volunteer.

-Don't Just Use Volunteers for the Most Routine Tasks
+Don't Use Volunteers for the Routine Tasks

-A volunteer could be a volunteer coordinator, help write grants or research grant resources, be responsible for a newsletter, train other volunteers or even the staff, plan and implement special events, or a host of other things.
+A volunteer could act as a volunteer coordinator, help write grants or research grant resources.
+They can be responsible for a newsletter, train other volunteers or even the staff, plan and implement special events, or a host of other things.
 Think creatively and look for volunteers that have special talents or experience.

 Consider Finding and Using "Skilled" Volunteers

-Skilled volunteers are usually specialists in those areas that a nonprofit is not, such as finance, human resources, or marketing.
-They are often employees at corporations, part of their employer's corporate social responsibility program.
-They are given time by their corporations to spend time working with nonprofits.
+Skilled volunteers are usually specialists in those areas that a nonprofit is not.
+Such areas include finance, human resources, and marketing.
+These skilled volunteers are often employees at corporations.
+As part of their employer's corporate social responsibility program, they are given time by their corporations to spend time working with nonprofits.

+Skilled volunteers cannot replace staff, but they can replace expensive outsourcing and outside consultants.
 They can help you reorganize, conduct an organizational audit, develop that data needed to help the board make organizational decisions, find ways to save money on essential services or help staff focus on what is most important in their jobs.

 The Corporation for National & Community Service has a toolkit to help nonprofits get ready to use skills-based volunteers.
 You can also post your openings for volunteers with professional skills at Catchafire, an online matching service.